What is the difference between a Spa Massage and a Therapeutic Massage?

 Therapeutic Massage Rates

+Therapeutic Massage at my Kapolei office is $60 for 1 hour, $90 for 90 minutes, $120 for 2 hours, $180 for 3 hours.
 Cupping, Gua Sha/IASTM, Sonic Massage, K-taping, Reiki Therapy and Crystal Therapy can be incorporated into any massage session at no additional charge.
-The rate is $1 per minute, you tell me how long of a massage session you want.
-If you have multiple pain issues or want a thorough full body massage with multiple services incorporated a two hour or more session is recommended.
+If you have multiple pain issues or want a thorough full body massage with multiple services incorporated a two or three hour session is recommended.

 Contact Licensed Massage Therapist Kim Crinella